-Grantee may provide some or all of the services required under this Contract by subcontract provided that Grantee secures the prior written consent of Agency.
-In the Grantee enters into а subcontract with а private event organization to perform any of the services or activities required under this Contract, Grantee agrees that the period of each subcontract shall not exceed the term of this Contract, and funds to the private organization will not be released unless and until the requirements set forth in applicable state law and implementing rules are complied with by the subcontractor.
-All subcontracts shall include provisions to ensure that Grantee is capable of satisfying the requirements of this Contract.
-All subcontracts shall be reduced to writing and shall include all provisions of this Contract required of Grantee.
+Grantee may provide some or all of the services required under this Contract by subcontract provided Grantee secures the prior written consent of Agency.
+Grantee enters into a subcontract with organization to perform any of the services or activities required under this Contract, Grantee agrees that the period of each subcontract shall not exceed the term of this Contract, and funds to the private organization will not be released unless and until the requirements set forth in applicable state law and implementing rules are complied with by the subcontractor.
+All subcontracts shall include provisions to ensure that Grantee is capable of satisfying the requirements of this Contract. subcontracts shall be reduced to writing and shall include all provisions of this Contract required of Grantee.